annielassiter16/womens-right/README.md

       2. What was done to keep black people from voting
    2. **Black people fighting for the right to vote**
       1. How they fought for the right to vote
-      2. Who where the leaders who fought for the right to vote
+      2. Who were the leaders who fought for the right to vote
       3. How they won the right to vote
    3. **After black people won the right to vote**
       1. What life has been like since black people won the right to vote